 A good TMS solution or TMS implementation results in increased transaction visibility and helps to support an accurate inventory.
 Transactions are carried out in a manner based on predetermined variables.
 An inventory management system is based on a sustainable model ensuring consistent results.
 As a result, customers get prompt delivery, and it reduces the need for safety stock for the vendor.

 TMS refocuses time, effort & funds to where they are needed most.
 The organization’s core sectors drive growth, improve productivity, save costs & bolster the proper use of allocated resources.

 Most times transportation management is commonly offered as a module of an ERP or SCM package.
 Some providers also offer products that are exclusive stand-alone TMS services.

-TMS service providers offer logistics management tools and services to both the shippers and carriers to run their transportation operations.
+A TMS provider offers logistics management tools and services to both the shippers and carriers to run their transportation and logistics operations.
 By doing so, the shippers can communicate and integrate with their preferred carriers.
-Allowing the shippers to keep control over the critical relationships between carriers and customers which is vital to meeting their fiscal target.
+Allowing the shippers to keep control over the critical relationships between carriers and customers is vital to meeting their fiscal target.

-No doubt, TMS software is one of the best ways of capitalizing and utilizing the proper tools that ease business operations and drive return on investment.
+No doubt, TMS software or Transportation management system software is one of the best ways of capitalizing and utilizing the proper tools that ease business operations and drive return on investment.

 The TMS tools allow those businesses in the transport industry to plan, execute, manage and direct their transportation operations & fleets.
 Transportation companies also use TMS to figure out the best quality transportation models based on specific market needs.
-These models and needs can be tested and measured using key performance indicators (KPIs).
+These models and needs can be tested and measured using transportation KPI or key performance indicators for the shipping industry (KPIs).

 TMS is best used to manage four critical processes of transportation management: